Pro Metabolic Muffins (30g Protein, Gluten Free)

 PRO METABOLIC MUFFINS

-High protein meal replacement muffin at your service!
+Delicious and easy pro metabolic muffin at your service!
 With 30g protein and a full meal's worth of fat and carbs, you can eat this muffin on the run for a quick, easy, pro metabolic breakfast!

 No ratings yet